Phosmic/wvutils/README.md

 **Returns**:

-- _str | None_ - Current status of the query, or S3 URI of the results.
+- _str | None_ - Current status of the query, or S3 URI where results are stored.

+**Raises**:

+- `ValueError` - If the query execution ID is unknown or missing.

 <a id="wvutils.aws.athena_stop_query"></a>